cdapio/cdap/cdap-docs/examples-manual/source/examples/word-count.rst

     "word": "CDAP"
   }

-You can also request other endpoints available in this service, which described above.
+You can also request other endpoints available in this Service, which described above.

 Stopping the Application
 -------------------------------